We know the fashion industry is incredibly wasteful.

 Garments made from deconstructed clothes and repurposed materials. (pictured right)

-Luxury label making new jeans from old jeans.
+Luxury label upcycling old jeans into new jeans.

 Vintage/secondhand store with a collection of reworked and upcycled clothes.